 The quality of the stock cable is impressive to the point that you don’t need to grab your custom cables.
 It’s equipped with 6n 4-core copper cable and also seems to have been specifically tuned to show a good matching with the earpieces.
 I much appreciate IEM manufacturers that actually put effort on their stock cable since nowadays it appears to be common for manufacturers to just throw in cheap and thin cables that we often see.

 Now for the sound.
-Bass is rock solid, however controlled.
+Bass is rock solid, however, controlled.
 It approaches fast and then decays with an adequate amount of resonance.
-Delphinus 5 patiently delivers its thick and high density bass, clearly exposing that deep bass texture without getting too boomy or overwhelming.
-Ultra lows are pretty decent for a BA IEM, not particularly outstanding but manages to expose it.
+Delphinus 5 patiently delivers its thick and high-density bass, clearly exposing that deep bass texture without getting too boomy or overwhelming.
+Ultra lows are pretty decent for a BA IEM, not particularly outstanding but manage to expose it.
 Sub-bass has slightly more amount than Campfire Audio Andromeda and should be able to satisfy most users unless you’re a serious basshead or flat enthusiasts.

 Overall Delphinus 5 sounds smooth yet detailed, as well as having its own uniqueness where sound tends to spread out wide and full.
 It surely takes a different path than those linear sounding BA IEMs where reverbs are much limited.
 We’ll see how Astrotec will continue building up their premium family.
 At the moment I’m pretty glad they’ve done well with the first one.